 Research of human muscle reflexes strives to distinguish the dynamic properties of the different parts of the reflex loop.
 For this purpose, the research group of Prof. van der Helm is using since a few years mathematical physiological models of the neuromusculoskeletal system of the ankle, wrist, shoulder and other joints.
 These models are validated by applying mechanical stimuli to subjects, using robotic manipulators and measuring muscle force, position and EMG.
-Besides for fundamental physiological research, this method has been found useful for the acquisition of patient data and evaluation of treatment methods and neuromuscular disorders.
-However, it can not discriminate between the effects of muscle mechanoreceptors (muscle spindles and Golgi Tendon organs) and the central nervous system.
-Notably the role of non-linear mechanoreceptor behavior and of fusimotor activity (efferents dynamically change muscle spindle sensitivity) in the muscle reflexes is not yet well understood.
+Besides for fundamental physiological research, this method has been found useful for the acquisition of patient data.
+For instance, it has been found that healthy subjects dynamically adapt their reflexes to the task, but that neurological disorders decrease this capability for reflex modulation.
+The physiological mechanisms of reflex modulations are not well understood.
+Reflex strength could be modified via the pyramidal tract, by pre-synaptic inhibition, but also by the fusimotor system, which regulates the sensitivity of muscle spindles via the efferent gamma fibers.
+The current method can not discriminate between the effects of muscle mechanoreceptors (as non-linear sensors) and the central nervous system.
+This requires direct measurement of the mechanoreceptors signals, which can only be done using microneurography, inserting a micro-electrode into a nerve fascicle.

-To investigate these effects, the mechanoreceptors signals must be measured directly.
-This can only be done using microneurography, inserting a micro-electrode into a nerve fascicle and carefully positioning it to find the signal of a single mechanoreceptor.
-This 'single-unit' technique can give very detailed information, but has major practical drawbacks.
+The common 'single-unit' microneurographic technique records the signal from a single axon.
+This method has major practical drawbacks.
 It is hard to find the appropriate axon type; and even the smallest movements of the needle can cause signal loss, such that one often has to be content with 5 minute recordings.
 Furthermore, a single-unit recording gives only a very limited subset of all afferent information that reaches the central nervous system.
+These practical aspects seriously limit the applicability of single-unit microneurography.
 We hypothesize that multi-unit microneurography, using a bigger electrode pick-up area, will reduce these problems.
 This technique measures the activity of multiple nerve fibers simultaneously.
 It is to be expected that this will relax the requirements on electrode position, requiring less time to find an electrode position and giving the opportunity of lengthier registrations.
 Increased stability would be a great benefit, especially when studying subjects during natural tasks.
+In the long term, we hope to use this method also for investigations in subjects with neurological disorders.